 Scotland has become well known for welcoming people into its striking and open countryside with a great deal of freedom.
-If you are considering wild camping with your motorhome in Scotland then there are a few things worth remembering:
+If you are considering wild camping in Scotland then there are a few things worth remembering:

 Scottish Outdoor Code

 The rules apply to those taking part in horse riding, wild camping, canoeing and mountain biking.
-We would advise taking a look at the code before you go wild camping in Scotland.
+We would advise taking a look at the code before you set off.

 What to remember when wild camping in Scotland

-You can camp almost anywhere in Scotland but it is important to take note of the following to ensure you are acting in accordance with the rules.
+You can camp almost anywhere in Scotland but it is important to take note of the following to ensure you are acting appropriately and following the rules.

 - Maintain respect for people living close and for animals or livestock kept in grounds close by

 - If you have pets you should keep them under control

 - Do not leave litter or waste when you leave